-Let each hidden layer (orange colour) represent a GRU cell.
+Take a look at the image below.
+Let each hidden layer(orange colour) represent a GRU cell.

-In the above image, it is observed that whenever the network predicts wrongly, the network compares it with the original label, and the loss is then propagated throughout the network.
+In the above image, we can see that whenever the network predicts wrongly, the network compares it with the original label, and the loss is then propagated throughout the network.
 This happens until all the weights' values are identified so that the value of the loss function used to compute the loss is minimum.
 During this time, the weights and biases associated with the hidden layers and the input are fine-tuned.